mbta/mobile_app/README.md

 Merging to main will automatically kick off deploys that are visible for internal testing (TestFlight for ios, internal track for android).

-To upload the code signing key:
+To upload the code signing key if it needs to be updated (which is unlikely):

 ```
 $ aws secretsmanager put-secret-value --secret-id mobile-app-android-upload-key --secret-binary fileb://upload-keystore.jks